AhmedOmarG3/AhmedOmarG3/README.md

 ## 🙋‍♂️ About Me:

-- I'm a passionate Computer Science Student and Flutter Developer.
+- I'm a passionate Computer Science Student and flutter Developer.

 - 🌱 I’m currently learning **Flutter**.